Back pain and sciatica

 - Exhale on the way up, and inhale on the way down.

-- Perform this exercise slowly 8 - 10 times with the arms across your chest.
+- Perform this exercise slowly 8 to 10 times with the arms across your chest.

 - Lie on your back with your knees bent and feet flat on the floor.